 7.2 Psychological Factors

-Sci-fi priming: Decades of fictional portrayals of rogue AI create cultural templates that make agentic framing intuitively compelling despite technical reality.
+Sci-fi priming: Decades of fictional AI create templates making agentic framing compelling.

-Unfalsifiability: Claims about future superintelligence cannot be definitively disproven, allowing indefinite extension of the narrative.
+Unfalsifiability: Claims about future superintelligence cannot be disproven, allowing indefinite extension.

 7.3 Why Some Genuine Experts Sign On